jeremybytes/core-cli-30/DemoWalkthrough.md

 Using the http endpoint will automatically redirect to the https endpoint [https://localhost:5001/WeatherForecast](https://localhost:5001/WeatherForecast).
 If you do not have a trusted certificate installed for localhost, then you will get a browser warning.

 ### Changing HTTPS Redirect
-Instead of dealing with https, we will disable the redirect so we can continue developing easily.
+Instead of dealing with https and a trusted certificate, we will disable the redirect so we can continue developing easily on the local machine.

 For this, we'll first stop the service by using "Ctrl+C" in the PowerShell window.